URL management

 As headless architectures have moved beyond the concepts of pages and sitemaps, site managers still need a way to maintain URLs, and often this task falls to developers.
 This can cause friction for marketers or other non-technical teams when they restructure websites or launch campaign-based vanity URLs.

-Project map: Selecting a project map node contains to represent a URL for your site.
-If a base url is defined for your project map, it will be included in the final URL.
-Otherwise it's considered a relative path.
+If a base URL is defined for your project map, it will be included in the final URL.
+Otherwise, it's considered a relative path.

 Routing is the process of resolving the appropriate content to deliver for a given URL or path.